brikis98/yevgeniy-brikman-homepage/_posts/2011-08-09-light-reading-for-heavy-lifting.md

 When it comes to exercise, I'm completely self-taught.
-Just about everything I know&mdash;including powerlifting, olympic lifting, gymnastics, kettlebells, running, rowing, jump rope, programming, nutrition, strength, endurance, power, speed, etc - comes from these resources, so hopefully they will be helpful to others.
+Just about everything I know&mdash;including powerlifting, olympic lifting, gymnastics, kettlebells, running, rowing, jump rope, programming, nutrition, strength, endurance, power, speed, etc. - comes from these resources, so hopefully they will be helpful to others.
 Of course, I'm *still* learning, so if you know of other great resources, share them in the comments.